MARK SETZLER

 Grading criteria for "class engagement and professionalism"

-I assess participation and professionalism at multiple points during the semester, adjusting the grades in this performance area up or down to reflect how you have done up to that point in the term as a whole.
-Your final course grade in this area will reflect which of the following descriptions best describes your class engagement and professionalism as a whole:
+I assess participation and professionalism at multiple points during the semester, adjusting grades to reflect your overall performance throughout the term.
+Your final course grade in this area will reflect which of the following descriptions has best matched your level of preparation, engagement, and professionalism:

-"A" students attend all of the classes they can (i.e., all seminars except those missed for illness, university-sanctioned activities, or similarly unavoidable and justifiable absences they explain to their instructors).
-They ask questions, listen carefully to the insights of other students, and actively participate in many meetings.
-It is evident from their body language and responsiveness that these students are consistently and fully engaged in class, trying to get as much out of the face-to-face setting as they can.
-Their comments and questions reflect the fact that they are completing most reading assignments as they are assigned.
-On tests and papers, it is clear that A students are putting their best effort into the course and doing the assigned homework.
+These students attend all classes except those missed for legitimate reasons (illness, university-sanctioned activities, or other unavoidable circumstances that are communicated as soon as possible to instructors); when they must miss a class, they make arrangements to quickly complete any missed work.
+They ask questions, listen carefully to the insights of other students, and actively participate in most meetings.
+Their body language and responsiveness demonstrate consistent and full engagement, showing they are trying to make the most of their time in a classroom setting.
+Their comments, questions , and references to readings demonstrate that they typically are completing homework assignments when they are scheduled.
+On tests and papers, it is clear that A students are putting their best effort into the course.

-"B" students attend all of the classes they can, and they closely follow what is going on in seminar discussions.
-At a minimum, they are consistently active listeners, whose body language and note taking indicate full engagement in the details of the class almost all of the time.
-Unlike "A" students, "B" students rarely contribute to the discussion in seminars or only make general comments, indicating that they are not prepared to discuss in any detail the reading materials assigned for the day.
-While it is sometimes difficult to tell how well B students are reading in advance, they fully participate in all class exercises and are well prepared when I have indicated in advance that a particular seminar meeting will require them to carefully review specific materials.
-On tests and papers, it is clear that B students are putting effort into getting the most they can out of the course and making an effort to do most, if not all, of the assigned homework.
+These students attend all possible classes and closely follow seminar discussions.
+They are consistently active listeners, whose body language and note-taking indicate full engagement in class activities almost all of the time.
+Unlike "A" students, "B" students rarely contribute to discussions or make only general comments, suggesting they may have not completed much of the assigned reading materials ahead of most classes.
+While day-to-day preparation is not displayed, these students fully participate in all class exercises and have completed required readings ahead of specifically designated discussion sessions.
+On tests and papers, it is clear that B students are making consistent efforts to learn the material and complete most, if not all, assigned homework.